twoertwein/RelativeMap/README.md

   - Implemented as linear constraints, if the directions between the two nodes is known.
 Otherwise, implemented as cone constraints.
 - **Locations**: exact location of a node.
   - Implemented by sub-stituting variables (assumed to be perfect).

+Depending on the constraints, multiple locations are feassable.
+To know which information is likely trustworthy, `RelativeMap.stableish_edges` contains edges (node pairs) that are likely stable.
+If you are at one node, you can likely trust the inferred angle and distance to reach the other node.

 ## Installation